canoriz/scli/README.md

 `BuildParser` will check struct field's type and tags, if error found in type and tags, `BuildParser` panics and tells the detailed error.
-You can think `BuildParser` compile `struct{...}` to correponding `Parser`, and compile may error.
+You can think `BuildParser` compile `struct{...}` to corresponding `Parser`, and compile may error.

 `Parse()`, `ParseArgs(...)` parse input arguments from CLI or `[]string`, they never panics, if parse fails, error is returned.